panzerdp/dmitripavlutin.com/content/posts/165-vue-next-tick/index.md

 ```
 [Try the demo.](https://codesandbox.io/s/this-next-tick-3mtol?file=/src/ToggleButton.vue)

-`this.$nextTick()` is more convinient to use if you want to access the updates of the current component instance.
+`this.$nextTick()` is more convenient to use if you want to access the updates of the current component instance.

 ## 3. nextTick() with async/await

-If `Vue.nextTick()` or `this.$nextTick()` is called without a callback argument, then the methods return a promise that gets resolved when component data changes reaches DOM.
+If `Vue.nextTick()` or `this.$nextTick()` is called without a callback argument, then the methods return a promise that gets resolved when component data changes reach DOM.

-You can use this to get rid of the callback at all, and laverage the more readable `async/await` syntax.
+You can use this to get rid of the callback at all, and leverage the more readable `async/await` syntax.

-For example, let's make the previous component more readably by catching the DOM update with the `async/await` syntax:
+For example, let's make the previous component more readable by catching the DOM update with the `async/await` syntax:

 ```vue{17-18}
 <template>